tbensky/Prolog-CLP/README.md

 ### Without CLP
 We immediately notice that in the first column, S=N+S+E+O, which means computing S depends on S itself.
 The second column has the same issue with T. Thus, a non-CLP Prolog implementation will not work.
 (Note: I wonder if assigning these "downstream" Ts to temporary variables, the forcing them to be equal later on would work?)
+We also have to be prepared for larger carry digits, and 9+9+9+9 (+9 for a carry) is possible.
+This 9x5=45, so our carry predicate has been extended.

 ### With CLP
 Here is our CLP implementation.